fusionpbx/fusionpbx-docs/source/index.rst

 --------------
 We are **community** driven and as such have a open and **very friendly** eco-system, we encourage community engagement, contribution and feedback.
 Please join us and get involved by giving us feedback and new feature ideas or helping out with code or Documentation.

 Most of the core folks who develop and use FusionPBX can be found hanging out in Freenode IRC in the **#fusionpbx** channel.
-Why not come join us and say hi and meet the team?
+Why not come join us and meet the team?

 .. _FreeSWITCH: http://www.freeswitch.org
 .. _FusionPBX: http://www.fusionpbx.com